SurLaTable/slt-ui/src/README.md

 export { default as Component } from './Component.js';
 ```

-If your component is going to have sub components, they should each be in their own folder to allow documentation `MainComponent/SubComponent` and example would be the **ComparisonChart**, it's what we'd call an app component, it is made up only of it's sub components, each in thier own sub folders.
+If your component is going to have sub components, they should each be in their own folder to allow documentation `MainComponent/SubComponent` and example would be the **ComparisonChart**, it's what we'd call an app component, it is made up only of it's sub components, each in their own sub folders.

 To document a component add a **README&period;md** next to the **Component.js**.
 Also use `Component.propTypes` and `Component.defaultProps` in your component file.